ashuragi007-jpg/Collaborative-Story-Builder/docs/api.md

     - sanitize chapters by removing scripts and tags

 ### GET /chapters
     - get a list of chapters
-    - this currently returns an empty list, chapters: []
-    - Currently a scaffold to test if GET works.

 ### GET /chapters/:id
     - returns specific chapter that match the chapter id